Academic Classes

 Materials: one-subject notebook and pencils

 Traditionally, after the structure of language was taught, logic (the science of rational thought) was studied in the middle school years, followed by rhetoric, which involves developing the art of persuasion.
 Using the Memoria Press Traditional Logic 1 & 2 curricula, students will learn how to think rationally for themselves and how to present a strong, rational argument, which in the arena of logic involves making an assertion that contains both a conclusion and a supporting premise – not being argumentative!
 Additionally, students will learn how to refute invalid arguments – something essential to instill within our children amidst a culture steeped in moral relativism.
+This is a rigorous course for students who love to learn.